kvadou/Budget-Tracker/README.md

 ## Description

-This is a workout tracker application built using Mongo database schema and handle routes with Express.

-The application allows a user to view, create and track daily workouts.
-The user is able to log multiple exercises in a workout on a given day and also able to track the name, type, weight, sets, reps, and duration of exercise.
+This is a budget tracker application that will allow a user to add expenses and deposits to their budget with our without internet connection.
+If a transaction is added offline, it will populate in the ledger when brought back online.

 The application was deployed with Heroku and MongoDB Atlas